 Equally dangerous is the approach that some practice brokers take in convincing you to sell.
 A traditional sale may be the best route to your retirement – or it can be a costly one.
 Unfortunately, if their compensation is strictly based on commission from your sale, that’s the recommendation you are going to get.

 Hopefully, you have found this small dose of reality helpful in considering your own exit strategy.
-If you are just getting started thinking about transitioning your practice, you may want to check out our upcoming FREE WEBINAR — Sell, Switch or Slow Down: How to Maximize the Value of Your Chiropractic Sale or Transition and Minimize Costly Mistakes!
+If you are just getting started thinking about transitioning your practice, you may want to check out our FREE WEBINAR — Exit Essentials: 10 Factors That Affect the Value of Your Chiropractic Practice Sale or Transition